Terms of Service

 We must report any suspected money laundering, and may not inform you if we do so (this is known as “tipping off”).

-YOUR ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE
+YOUR ATTENTION IS PARTICULARLY DRAWN TO CLAUSE 13

 death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors; or